 Statistical function to estimate within each categorical bin.

-Number of bootstrap iterations to use when computing confidence intervals.
+Number of bootstrap samples used to compute confidence intervals.

 dataor vector data, optional